osteele/stitch-sync/README.md

 stitch-sync
 ```

-(This watches the downloads directory.)
+(This watches the configured directory, or falls back to the downloads directory if not configured.)

 Watch a specific directory: